Islamia College University

-Islamia College Peshawar (ICP) (اسلامیہ کالج پشاور) is a public university located in Peshawar, Khyber Pakhtunkhwa, Pakistan.
+Islamia College University Peshawar (ICP) (اسلامیہ کالج پشاور) is a public university located in Peshawar, Khyber Pakhtunkhwa, Pakistan.

 Degrees awarded

-Both Undergraduate and Postgraduate degrees are awarded at this university in the fields of Arts & Humanities, Business & Social Sciences, Language & Cultural, Engineering and Science & Technology.
+Initially established as a college, Islamia College Peshawar awarded higher secondary school certificates.
+It was later converted into a university and now also awards numerous undergraduate and postgraduate degrees in the fields of Arts & Humanities, Business & Social Sciences, Language & Cultural, Engineering and Science & Technology.

-This university is ranked no. 24 on the List of Top Universities in Khyber Pakhtunkhwa in 2022.
+This university is ranked 24th on the List of Top Universities in Khyber Pakhtunkhwa in 2022.

 Recognized university

 This university is recognized by the Higher Education Commission of Pakistan.

 History

-Founded by the personal initiatives led by Sir S.A.
+Founded by Sir S.A.
 Qayyum and Sir George Roos-Keppel in 1913, it is one of the oldest institutions of higher education in Pakistan, and its historical roots are traced from the culminating point of the Aligarh Movement.
 The university provides higher learning in arts, languages, humanities, social sciences and modern sciences.
 In 1950, the University of Peshawar was founded as an offshoot of Islamia College Peshawar, with the later being associated to the university as a constituent college.
 Initially established as Islamia College, it was granted university status by the Government of Pakistan in 2008; the word college is retained in its title for preserving its historical roots.